MicrosoftDocs/windows-itpro-docs/windows/whats-new/new-provisioning-packages.md

 ## New in Windows 10, Version 1607

 The Windows Assessment and Deployment Kit (ADK) for Windows 10 included the Imaging and Configuration Designer (ICD), a tool for configuring images and runtime settings which are then built into provisioning packages.
-Windows 10, Version 1607, simplifies common provisioning scenarios.
+Windows ICD for Windows 10, Version 1607, simplifies common provisioning scenarios.

 ![Configuration Designer options](images/icd.png)